NBISweden/sda-cli/README.md

 ```

 where `<name>` is the base name for the key files to be generated.
-This command will two files:
+This command will generate two files:

 - `<name>.pub.pem` (public key)
 - `<name>.sec.pem` (private key)